SOFTS-NY cocoa prices hold near two-year high, sugar slips

-LONDON, March 24 (Reuters) - New York cocoa futures on ICE were consolidating just below the previous session's more than two-year high on Friday while raw sugar prices eased.
+LONDON, March 24 (Reuters) - New York cocoa futures on ICE consolidated just below the previous session's more than two-year high on Friday, while raw sugar prices eased.

 COCOA